KnuckleSecurity/krygeNNN.github.io/_posts/2021-11-19-ipv4-addresses.md

 date: 2021-11-18 12:00
 categories: [Blogging, Networking]
 tags: [internet protocols,ip-addresses]
+image:
+    src: /assets/img/posts/ipv4-protocol/ip1.jpg
+    alt: SUBNETTING
+    width: 800
+    height: 450
 ---
 ## IPv4

 IPv4 stands for Internet Protocol version 4.
-IP's are addresses for users on the internet.
-M essages and packages delivered via
+IPs are addresses for users on the internet.
+Messages and packages delivered via IP addresses.
-IP addresses.
 IPv4 address spaces consists of four octets.
-Depending on the class and configuration, some portion of bits in the octet represents the network ID, while rest represents hosts.
+Depending on the class and configuration, some portion of bits in the octet represents the network ID, while the rest represents hosts.
 <br><br>
-An IP address consists of 4 octets, which determines the class and configuration of a network, for example you can think of an ip address as Octet1.Octet2.Octet3.Octet4
+An IP address consists of 4 octets, which determines the class and configuration of a network, for example you can think of an IP address as Octet1.Octet2.Octet3.Octet4
 <br><br>
 There are 5 IPv4 classes that determines which portion of the network is usable for devices you want to connect and how much of them are allowed.
 Each has its own usable address spaces for maximum range of devices.
 ### CLASS A

-Class A type is for big scale network insfrastructures with large number of total hosts needed.By using the first octet for the network ID, class A grants for 126 networks with 16,777,214 hosts per network.First bit in the first octet is always zero, rest of the
+Class A type is for big scale network insfrastructures with large number of total hosts needed.By using the first octet for the network ID, class A grants for 126 networks with 16,777,214 hosts per network.
+The first bit in the first octet is always zero, the rest of the
 7 bits creates different network ID's when they are turned on.

 |:-------|:-------|